History of banking in the United Kingdom: 21st century

 In 2017, Business Insider came out with a list of the 18 most profitable banks in the United Kingdom while stating that the banks were now becoming profitable after facing challenges for the past few years.
 The top spot was grabbed by HSBC with an income of £5.49 billion followed by Lloyds with a profit of £4.04 billion.

+Harrods Bank was acquired by Tandem Money Limited on 11 January 2018.

 Under a scheme launched in September 2021, 159 can be dialled by phone to contact a selection of banks directly.
 This has been implemented as a method of preventing financial scams.

+Tesco Bank was acquired by Barclays on 1 November 2024 from retailer Tesco.
+Sainsbury's Bank was sold to NatWest, FexCo, Allianz, NoteMachine and NewDay Group.